Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 I have never experienced or seen anything paranormal happen on my visits there, but I would like to access the Main House at night, perhaps spend the night alone, and see what happens.

-You have to use your imagination and think back to the late 1700s and wonder what Captain Charles Ridgely thought about building a large home in the ‘Middle of Nowhere.’
+You have to use your imagination.
+Think back to the late 1700s and wonder what Captain Charles Ridgely thought about building a large home in the ‘Middle of Nowhere.’

 At least, that’s what his contemporaries believed.
 Hampton Mansion is about an eight-hour carriage ride from Towson (The Seat of Baltimore County) to Baltimore City, where most people lived and did business.